immcantation/alakazam/docs/topics/buildPhylipLineage.md

 the console.

 temp_path
-:   specific path to temp directory if desired
+:   specific path to temp directory if desired.

 onetree
-:   if TRUE save only one tree
+:   if `TRUE` save only one tree.

 branch_length
-:   if `mutations` (default) branch lengths represent the number of mutations between nodes.
-If `distance` branch lengths represent the expected number of mutations per site, unaltered from PHYLIP output
+:   specifies how to define branch lengths; one of `"mutations"` or `"distance"`.
+If set to `"mutations"` (default), then branch lengths represent the number of mutations between nodes.
+If set to `"distance"`, then branch lengths represent the expected number of mutations per site, unaltered from PHYLIP output.